-John has raised over $40,000 for various charitable causes including The American Diabetes Association, The LiveStrong Foundation, Conservation New Hampshire, The Seacoast Science Center, and The Make-A-Wish Foundation of New Hampshire from 2005-2010 through his athletic endeavors.
+As a philanthropist he has raised over $40,000 for various charitable causes including The American Diabetes Association, The LiveStrong Foundation, Conservation New Hampshire, The Seacoast Science Center, and The Make-A-Wish Foundation of New Hampshire from 2005-2010 through his athletic endeavors.

 John graduated from The University of New Hampshire with a Bachelors of Science in Kinesiology: Outdoor Education; with concentration areas in Hospitality Management & Recreation Management.
 He has previously worked as a Professional Guide in Boulder, CO where he led various adventure activities for tourists, as well as designed and facilitated Corporate Adventure Training experiences.
 John’s clientele has included, Former New England Patriot Tedy Bruschi, local and national professional and collegiate teams and organizations, as well as a collection of Fortune 500 & 100 Companies.

-Sherpa John has completed a number of popular and iconic ultra marathons including; The Western States 100, Leadville Trail 100, Cascade Crest Classic 100, Vermont 100 (5x), Massanutten Mountain Trails 100 (2x), Grand Teton 100, Big Horn 100, The Miwok 100K, San Juan Solstice, Grand Canyon R2R2R, Trans-Zion, Trans-Bryce, 1 Successful loop at The Barkley Marathons, and countless Fat Ass runs.
-He brings his more than a decade of experiences in Ultra Running to his direction of The Human Potential Running Series.
+Sherpa John has completed a number of popular and iconic ultra marathons including; The Western States 100 (2x), Leadville Trail 100, Vermont 100 (6x), Massanutten Mountain Trails 100 (2x), Grand Teton 100, Bighorn 100, Cascade Crest Classic 100 (2x), The Miwok 100K (2x), San Juan Solstice, Zane Grey 50, Grand Canyon R2R2R (3x), Trans-Zion, Trans-Bryce, 1 Successful loop at The Barkley Marathons, and countless Fat Ass runs.
+He bring his more than a decade of experiences in Ultra Running to The Human Potential Running Series.